 Brush Image Slideshow Animation in After Effects

 Create an amazing Brush Image Slideshow animation in Adobe After Effects.
 In this tutorial, you will learn to create a brush slideshow animation in Adobe After Effects.
-After watching my tutorial, you will easily create your own brush slideshow animation without any plugins or expressions.
-This is a short and easy tutorial especially for beginners and this is 100% editable.
+After watching my tutorial, you will easily create your brush slideshow animation without any plugins or expressions.
+This is a short and easy tutorial, especially for beginners and this is 100% editable.
 You can easily change the images or replace the video if you want.

 Step-by-Step Guide to Creating a Brush Image Slideshow: